-For Muslims, The Nobel Sanctuary, which houses the Al-Aqsa Mosque and the Dome of the Rock; is the home of the third holiest site for Muslims.
-Moreover, it is believed this is the location where the Prophet Muhammad made the miraculous Night Journey from Mecca to Jerusalem; and completed the Ascent into Heaven.
+For Muslims, The Nobel Sanctuary, which houses the Al-Aqsa Mosque and the Dome of the Rock, is the home of the third holiest site.
+Moreover, it is believed this is where the Prophet Muhammad made the miraculous Night Journey from Mecca to Jerusalem and completed the Ascent into Heaven.
 The original Al-Aqsa Mosque was built as a small prayer building in 705 CE.

 Tensions and Power Struggles Over the Al-Aqsa Mosque

-Located in the Old City of Jerusalem; which was designated a World Heritage site by UNESCO; the area is highly important to all three Abrahamic religions: Judaism; Islam, and Christianity.
+Located in the Old City of Jerusalem, designated a World Heritage site by UNESCO, the area is significant to all three Abrahamic religions: Judaism, Islam, and Christianity.
 Due to this, the area has been highly contested for centuries and still suffers from power struggles.
-Now Israel currently holds control over Jerusalem; however, in 1967, Jordan and Israel agreed that the Jordanian and Palestinian Islamic Waqf would have an internal control of the compound while Israel would control external security.
+Israel currently holds control over Jerusalem; however, in 1967, Jordan and Israel agreed that the Jordanian and Palestinian Islamic Waqf would have internal control of the compound while Israel would control external security.

 In addition, during Muslim holidays, the Temple Mount will close.
-There are strict rules and guidelines enforced when visiting this site; so please be aware of them before heading out.
-For more in-depth information about planning a trip to Al-Aqsa Mosque, reach out to me.
-I would love to take you on a journey that encapsulates the historical and religious significance of so many people around the world.
+Strict rules and guidelines are enforced when visiting this site, so please be aware of them before heading out.
+Contact me for more in-depth information about planning a trip to Al-Aqsa Mosque.
+Lastly, I would love to take you on a journey that encapsulates many people’s historical and religious significance worldwide.